D&D 5e - Questionable Arcana - Crafting: The Poisoner's Kit

 Your players may protest and point to real life examples of plants which can be immediately applied to a weapon.
 You can fold your arms and say they don't exist in your world, but there's no reason these simpler floral poisons can't coexist with the more complex.
 The party may occasionally find these "instant" poisons in the wild, but I recommend restricting the environments they grown in to avoid abuse.
 For example, a hypothetical Firevein plant capable of dealing 1d6 fire + 1d6 poison damage on injury can only be found on the slopes of an active volcano.

-First and foremost, I'd limit the milking rate to once per long rest.
+First and foremost, I'd limit the milking rate to at most once per long rest.
 Secondly, I'd require more than one milking to get enough venom for a useful poison.
-If harvesting a full venom sac from a dead creature typically yields one dose, a milked creature would logically have a lower yield.
+If harvesting a full venom sac from a dead creature typically yields one dose, a milked creature would likely have a lower yield.
 Lastly, a "milked" creature loses the ability to apply its poison in combat until it has taken a long rest.
 This is typically only an issue for home-brewed classes, such as the 5e Beastmaster, but these rules will help avoid power creep.

 In the event that a character attempts to sell any poison on the market, I would limit the volume they are able to sell.
 I recommend using the RaW rules for selling a magic items on page 130 of The Dungeon Master's Guide.

 There are a couple of spells in the game that could potentially be used to create poisonous materials.
 The biggest offender would definitely be the Creation spell which allows for the creation of non-living vegetable matter for up to a day.
 The relatively short duration should disallow crafted poisons such as the hypothetical brownroot poison discussed above.